oswinrodrigues/tdd-cpp/notes/chapter-02.md

 # TDD: A First Example

+## Nomenclature

+- "System" is the final end product we want to develop with software
+- "Source" is the code behind the system, the code under test (CUT)

+## Notes

 - Incremental.
 One test at a time.
 Don't need all tests to start.
     - Pick next simplest behaviour.
 Most straightforward, smallest increment.
 - But can record thoughts of upcoming tests in a "test list".